carbon-design-system/design-system-website/src/content/components/select/usage.md

+## General guidelines

 ### Labels

 Labels are essential to the usability of forms because they provide guidance to the data a user might provide.
 Do not place a label inside a Select element.
 Use sentence case and no more than three words.

 ### Validation

-Real time validation helps to streamline the process and keep data clean when the user is filling out data.
-For full guidelines, refer to the [Forms](/components/form) usage tab.
+Real time validation helps to streamline the process and keep data clean when the user is filling out forms.
+For full guidelines, refer to the [Forms](/components/form) usage page.

-![validation on select element](images/select-usage-1.png)
+![validation on select element](images/select-usage-1.png) _Validation on Select_

 ### Order

 The order of the Select list should be based on the frequency of use.
 If applicable, the list should be in increasing order relative to the content.
-In cases of forms, alternative orders such as alphabetical may be more fitting.
+In cases of Forms, alternative orders such as alphabetical may be more fitting.
 A horizontal rule can be used to group similar items together.

 ### Styling Select dropdowns